 Alternatively you should work with palisade fence contractors for a more professional finish.
 The following is the clear-cut process of installing palisade fencing:

 Step 1.
-Setting Posts before Palisade Fencing in Centurion
+Setting Posts Before Building Palisade Fencing in Centurion

 - Measure the perimeter of the area you want to fence and decide how far the posts will stand from each other.
 It is the horizontal rails you will be using that will help you decide where to place the posts.

 - Carry the posts and lay each one of them where you intend to install it.

 - Dig holes, one for each post.
 Make sure its depth and width is sufficient for supporting the post with concrete.
 Read the instructions that came from the manufacturer together with the posts.